PritenMakwana44/unfiltered-anime/README.md

     7. edit review page (form)
     8. Review detail page

+My site used a MVC framework on the backend to put the site front end structure togther via a model, view and controller.

 ### Database

 Below is my Database model which was designed before putting togther this project.
 Ideally this would be the schema which would work most ideally.
 In reality this model didn't work as expected but it provided space for growth.
 In the future this schema will provide to be useful to make the database as clean as possible.
 The backend uses Django and ElephantSQL.
+My Review model and comment model had similaries to previous projects at Code Institute but I always made sure they were custom to my sites needs.
+My watchlater model was completey custom and provided much expansion for future updates.

 ![models](readme/images/models.jpeg)